raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ## Install the push buttons

-This section assumes you are using the buttons from the Astro Pi kit.
-If you are using the APEM buttons or another type of buttons, these may differ in their installation.
+This section assumes you are using the buttons from the Astro Pi [components kit](http://cpc.farnell.com/ucreate/uc-apk-comp1/astro-pi-component-kit-budget/dp/SC14158) from CPC.
+If you are using the APEM buttons or another type of button, these may differ in their installation.

 Take a button, then unscrew and remove the nut.
 Sometimes the nut will get stuck on the button cap, but it should come off if you wiggle it.